EU highlights suffering of Belarusian boy-prisoners

 But his appeal was likely to fall on deaf ears, given Russia's attitude to EU diplomacy.

-The last time a senior EU diplomat - foreign affairs chief Josep Borrell - was in Moscow, Russian foreign minister Sergei Lavrov expelled three European diplomats and lambasted the EU.
+The last time an EU VIP - foreign affairs chief Josep Borrell - was in Moscow, Russian foreign minister Sergei Lavrov expelled three European diplomats and lambasted the EU.

 Borrell visit 2.0

-The Portuguese foreign minister, Augusto Santos Silva, also met Lavrov in Moscow on Monday to try to mend ties under the auspices of Portugal's EU presidency.
+The Portuguese foreign minister, Augusto Santos Silva, also met Lavrov at a seminar in Moscow on Monday to try to mend ties under the auspices of Portugal's EU presidency.

-And, true to form, Russia pulled Pivovarov off his flight the same day, while Lavrov trash-talked the EU.
+And, true to form, Russia pulled Pivovarov off his plane the same day, while Lavrov once more harangued the EU.

 Russia and Europe might be able to cooperate on "little things", like trade, if the EU treated it with "equality and mutual respect", Lavrov said.

-But for the most part, his long speech attacked the EU's "unilateral illegal sanctions", Cold War ideology, and "open interference in the internal affairs of Russia".
+But, for the most part, his long speech attacked the EU's "unilateral illegal sanctions", Cold-War ideology, and "open interference in the internal affairs of Russia".

-He said the EU's foreign policy, or "guiding principles", on Russia was "obviously incapable" of doing its job.
+The EU's foreign policy, or "guiding principles", on Russia was "obviously incapable" of doing its job, Lavrov said.

 And he blamed Kiev for ongoing warfare in Russia-occupied east Ukraine.